Frame-Voyager: Learning to Query Frames for Video Large Language Models: Related Work

 Transformer-based LLMs have revolutionized the field of natural language processing, achieving remarkable advancements by scaling up model sizes and expanding pre-training datasets~\citep{NEURIPS2020_1457c0d6,openai2023chatgpt,chowdhery2023palm,touvron2023llama}.
 Researchers further extend LLMs into a multi-modality manner by fusing multi-modality information into the inputs of LLMs~\citep{zhang2023llama, liu2023llava}.
 In this work, we focus on Video-LLMs, and we consider the most widely-used structure~\citep{lin2024vila}, where frames are adapted as visual tokens and then temporally fed into LLMs alongside text tokens in an auto-regressive way.

 However, in existing Video-LLM models, a single frame is typically represented by $64$-$256$ visual tokens~\citep{liu2023llava,lin2024vila,cheng2024videollama2}.
 Due to the input limitations of LLMs, the number of frames that can be processed by Video-LLM models is often constrained.
 Some studies apply techniques for handling long LLM inputs to support more frames~\citep{miao2023towards,wan2023efficient,xiong2024effective,xue2024longvila,song2024moviechat}, but this approach significantly increases computational complexity and can lead to issues such as the ``lost-in-the-middle'' effect and hallucinations~\citep{liu2024lost}.
 Other studies, while keeping the frame input limit unchanged, use alternative sampling strategies instead of the default uniform sampling to obtain higher-quality frames as inputs.
-Some initial attempts focus on identifying transition frames~\citep{lu2013story,rochan2018video,rochan2019video} or using frame clustering~\citep{liang2024keyvideollm} to find central frames, but these methods often overlook the information from the query.
-Subsequent research view this problem as an individual text-frame matching task~\citep{wang2024weakly, yu2024self}, attempting to select frames that are semantically closest to the query.
-However, this method is still sub-optimal as it ignores frame-to-frame relationships, failing in complex video understanding tasks that require multi-frame or temporal information.
+Some initial attempts focus on identifying transition frames~\citep{lu2013story,rochan2018video,rochan2019video} or using frame clustering~\citep{liang2024keyvideollm,han2024self} to find central frames, but these methods often overlook the information from the query.
+Subsequent research treats this problem as an individual text-frame (segment or cluster) matching task~\citep{wang2024weakly, yu2024self,wang2024vila,wang2025videoagent,wang2024videotree}, attempting to select frames that are semantically closest to the query.
+However, this method is sub-optimal as it ignores frame-to-frame relationships, failing in complex video understanding tasks requiring multi-frame or temporal information.
+An alternative way is to migrate the grounded video question answering (GVQA) methods~\citep{xiao2024can,liu2025timecraft} to general video question answering.
+However, they focus on identifying specific continuous temporal segments directly related to a question~\citep{zhang2020span,zhang2022natural,zhang2023temporal}, which cannot meet the requirements of general video question answering.

 Therefore, to the best of our knowledge, our method is the first to consider the combination of frames as a whole, aiming to find the optimal combination that can best answer the query under the constraint of frame length limitations.